danuker/symreg/README.md

 You can use it to find expressions trying to explain a given output from given inputs.
 The expressions can use arbitrary building blocks, not just weighted sums as in linear models.

-It uses a modified [NSGA-II](https://ieeexplore.ieee.org/document/996017) algorithm, and applies NumPy functions for vectorized evaluation of input.
+It works with a modified [NSGA-II](https://ieeexplore.ieee.org/document/996017) algorithm, and applies NumPy functions for vectorized evaluation of input.

 SymReg is available on PyPI: you can install it using `pip install symreg`.